What is sickle cell disease?

 In most people, red blood cells are round and smooth.
-This round and smooth shape allows the cells to move easily through the blood vessels.
-People with sickle cell disease have abnormal hemoglobin, which is a protein found in the red blood cells.
+This round and smooth shape allow the cells to move quickly through the blood vessels.
+Individuals with the sickle cell disease have abnormal hemoglobin, which is a protein found in the red blood cells.

 Both children and adults who have sickle cell anemia have a hard time fighting infections.
 This is because sickle cell anemia can damage the spleen, an organ that helps fight infections.
 Infants and young children who have damaged spleens are more likely to get infections that can kill them within hours or days.

 People with Sickle Cell Disease inherit two abnormal hemoglobin genes, one from each parent.
 In all varieties of SCD, at least one of the two abnormal genes causes a person’s body to make hemoglobin S. When a person has two hemoglobin S genes, Hemoglobin DURE, the illness is called sickle cellular anemia.
 This is the most frequent and often most unlucky kind of SCD.

 Hemoglobin SC disease and hemoglobin S? thalassemia (thal-uh-SEE-me-uh) are two other common types of SCD.

 Some Forms of Sickle Cell Disease